Typical Culinary of NTT

 Bose Corn

-The next typical culinary from NTT is corn bose.
-Bose corn is the staple food of the people of the island of Timor, NTT, which is a substitute for rice.
+The next typical NTT culinary dish is bose corn.
+Bose corn is a staple food for the people of the island of Timor, NTT, which is a substitute for rice.

-Because it was difficult to get rice in the past, the Flores people used to make corn as a staple food.
+Because in the past it was difficult to get rice, Flores people used to make corn as a staple food.

 Until now, of course, it is very easy to find bose corn in people's homes.